![]() |

 "LiFePO4 battery cells have a maximum discharge depth of 98% to 100%.
 This is longer than any other battery technology currently in the market.
 This means that you can safely discharge these batteries to their full capacity.
 However, most manufacturers recommend still using a 80% depth of discharge for these batteries to prolong their lifespan.
 Even if you occasionally use 100% of the battery capacity, the battery will not get harmed." cited from [https://ecotreelithium.co.uk/news/lifepo4-battery-depth-of-discharge/]

-For neither keeping or loading we permanently back the battery with 12.0V lest it will not fall under 10% capacity by the 12V consumers.
+For neither keeping or loading we permanently back the battery with 11.6V lest it will be deeply discharged by permanent load.

 #define BATVOLT_UP_LIM_LOAD |